 Her current areas of interest include shock syndromes, as well as cardiovascular and neurologic conditions in the ICU setting.
 Dr. Iantosca is eager to further advance her clinical knowledge in various critical care areas at Atlantic Health System this year.
 She looks forward to utilizing these skills as she prepares for her future career goals practicing as a board-certified critical care pharmacist in an intensive care unit.

 Postgraduate Year Two (PGY-2) Emergency Medicine

-Her current professional interests include pain management, emergency preparedness, and toxicology.
-Dr. Sessa is excited to expand her clinical knowledge in emergency medicine and further develop her bedside emergency resuscitation skills throughout her PGY-2 residency at Atlantic Health System.
+Dr. Arce’s professional areas of interest include trauma and resuscitation, emergency preparedness, and toxicology.
+She is excited to expand her clinical knowledge in emergency medicine and experience all that the PGY-2 residency at Atlantic Health System has to offer.